Cheap Shipping Labels: 2026 Guide to USPS, UPS & FedEx

 6. Do I need a special thermal printer for home shipping label printing?

 No, a special printer is not required.
-You can print a perfectly valid shipping label on regular paper using any standard inkjet or laser printer and attach it with clear packing tape.
-While thermal printers are more efficient for high‑volume sellers, they are not necessary to get started.
+You can print a valid shipping label on regular paper using any standard inkjet or laser printer.
+While thermal printers are more efficient for high volume sellers, they are not necessary to get started.